fbpx

 Ohtani tied Rickey Henderson for the single-season record of most games with a home run and stolen bases at 14.
 He also became the first player with at least five extra-base hits and multiple stolen bases in a single game.

-According to STATS, Ohtani became the only player in MLB history to record at least one game (and not necessarily in the same game) reaching these marks in the same season: 10 RBI, six hits, five extra-base hits, three home runs and two stolen bases.
-Ohtani did it all in one game, what no one else has achieved across 162.
+According to STATS, Ohtani became the only player in MLB history to record at least one game reaching these marks across a career, not necessarily all in the same game: 10 RBI, six hits, five extra-base hits, three home runs and two stolen bases.
+Ohtani did it all in one game.

 In addition, he was the first player to have at least five extra-base hits and multiple stolen bases in a game since at least 1901.
 He also became the first player with five or more hits, multiple homers and multiple stolen bases in the same game, and then he added another home run.